ffund/intro-ml-tss21/slides/1-intro-ml.md

 * ML system is part of a "leaky pipeline", where all along the path there are disconnects between what we want and what we can realize.

-Now we'll look more closely at the *data*, which is often the culprit in either case.
+Now we'll look more closely at the *data*, which is key in either case.
 :::

 :::